 The Food of the Future: Visions for Aquaculture Presented at Alltech’s Upcoming Symposium

-Aquatic proteins are shaping up to become a major source to feed a growing population.
+Aquatic proteins are shaping up to become a major source of protein in an industry where grain supplies are becoming scarce.
 Alltech’s 26th International Animal Health and Nutrition Symposium will look at this potential role, and also provide research and analysis of recent nutritional breakthroughs, and what they mean for aquaculture.
 Entitled ‘Bounce Back 2010: A Time for People, Profits and Planet’, Alltech’s 26th International Animal Health and Nutrition Symposium will take place at the Lexington Convention Center in Kentucky, USA from May 16-19, 2010.
 The Symposium will explore boosting profits and working towards the sustainability of the environment in which aquaculture operates.

 Please visit www.alltech.com/symposium for further information and to request your place at Alltech’s 26th International Animal Health and Nutrition Industry Symposium.